torvalds/linux/Documentation/teaching/labs/introduction.rst

 `Cscope <http://cscope.sourceforge.net/>`__ is a tool for efficient navigation of C sources.
 To use it, a cscope database must be generated from the existing sources.
-In a Linux tree, the command :command:`make ARCH = x86 cscope` is sufficient.
+In a Linux tree, the command :command:`make ARCH=x86 cscope` is sufficient.
 Specification of the architecture through the ARCH variable is optional but recommended; otherwise, some architecture dependent functions will appear multiple times in the database.